 We also have a portable studio, reflectors and enough lights for any location shoot.

 In our inventory we have some of the most popular cameras like:

 - Nikon D810 – Full-frame sensor

 - Various Nikon cropped sensor cameras

 - Various canon cropped sensor cameras

-ADMI has also invested in industry standard software such as:
+ADMI has also invested in industry standard software:

 - Adobe Photoshop

 - Adobe Lightroom